Scarlett (cat): Death

 Scarlett died on October 11, 2008, while with her adoptive family in Brooklyn.
 Scarlett needed continuing care as a result of her injuries.
 She was diagnosed with a heart murmur during her recovery at the Animal League Veterinary Medical Center.
 At her death, she was reported to have multiple illnesses.

 Scarlett Award

 The North Shore Animal League created an award named the Scarlett Award for Animal Heroism, in Scarlett's honor.
 The award is presented to animals or humans that have engaged in heroic acts to benefit others.

+Books

+Scarlett's story was mentioned in a Chicken Soup For The Soul book.